trixi-framework/HOHQMesh.jl/docs/src/tutorials/curved_outer_boundary.md

 ## Initial mesh and user adjustments

-We next generate the mesh from the information contained in the project dictionary `blob_project`.
+We next generate the mesh from the information contained in the `blob_project`.
 This will output the following files to the `out` folder:

-* `TheBlob.control`: A HOHQMesh control file for the current project dictionary.
+* `TheBlob.control`: A HOHQMesh control file for the current project.
 * `TheBlob.tec`: A TecPlot formatted file to visualize the mesh with other software, e.g., [ParaView](https://www.paraview.org/).
 * `TheBlob.mesh`: A mesh file with format `ISM-V2` (the default format).